fimenten/Cray.github.io/README.md

   you can specify a password.
 If a password is supplied the payload will be encrypted using AES-GCM before being sent.
 Unencrypted transfers are still supported for backwards compatibility.
+- Each tray can now store an encryption key.
+Use the context menu to set the key so uploads and downloads won't prompt for a password every time.